- Privacy Statement

 If you share your personally identifiable information, this information will be used to provide you with more targeted content.
 We may use your contact information to send further information about our organization or to contact you when necessary.
 You may always opt-out of receiving future mailings by contacting us at firstname.lastname@example.org.

-You also may decide to send us personally identifiable information, for example, in an email message containing a question or comment, or by filling out a web form that provides us this information.
-We use personally identifiable information from email primarily to respond to your requests.
-We may forward your email to other employees who are better able to answer your questions, or share your contact information with partner organizations with whom FIRE works.
-We may also use your email to contact you in the future about our programs that may be of interest.
+You may decide to send us personally identifiable information, for example, in an email message containing a question or comment, a text message with your phone number, or by filling out a web form with information you choose to share.
+We use personally identifiable information primarily to respond to your requests.
+We may forward your email to other employees who are better able to answer your questions, or share your email address with partner organizations with whom FIRE works.
+We may also use your contact information to attempt to reach you in the future.

 Other than the automated information collection (e.g., IP address, session cookies, etc.) listed in the first section of this policy, we will not obtain personally identifiable information about you when you visit our website unless you choose to provide such information to us.
 Providing such information is strictly voluntary.